Anti-Money Laundering Policy & Procedures

 Operational Directives

-MIRWORK reviews trade transactions on an individual basis.
+SEOSPRINT reviews trade transactions on an individual basis.
 The documents and specific terms are reviewed to examine the transaction not only for fraud but also for unusual and potentially suspicious activities.
 The complex nature of these transactions provides a large amount of information about the

 parties and the goods or services and services involved in the transaction.
 While certain elements of the process may be automated the overall process of reviewing trade documents by its nature cannot be successfully automated.
-Therefore, all tasks on the MIRWORK are personally checked by specially trained the Compliance Team.
+Therefore, all tasks on the SEOSPRINT are personally checked by specially trained the Compliance Team.

 Office of Foreign Assets Control Screening

-MIRWORK’s AML program also includes screening for compliance with appropriate agencies, including FinCEN and the Office of Foreign Assets Control, both of which are housed in the US Department of Treasury.
+SEOSPRINT’s AML program also includes screening for compliance with appropriate agencies, including FinCEN and the Office of Foreign Assets Control, both of which are housed in the US Department of Treasury.

-MIRWORK refuses to accept funds from, or disburse funds to any business or individual who appears on any OFAC SDN as well as with any business that is 50% or more owned by an individual who appears on the SDN list.
-MIRWORK refuses to accept funds from, or disburse funds to, businesses, shell banks, or customers whose funds we reasonably believe to have derived from or contributed to any criminal activity from a sanctioned source.
+SEOSPRINT refuses to accept funds from, or disburse funds to any business or individual who appears on any OFAC SDN as well as with any business that is 50% or more owned by an individual who appears on the SDN list.
+SEOSPRINT refuses to accept funds from, or disburse funds to, businesses, shell banks, or customers whose funds we reasonably believe to have derived from or contributed to any criminal activity from a sanctioned source.

 The Compliance Team and Trade Team management are responsible for training the Trade Team in identifying and reporting any red flags or potential red flags in the course of their relationships with customers.
 Should any red flags be detected and reported, they will be analyzed and results of that analysis will be included in project information communicated with the Approval Committee, the final decision makers on project funding.

 The Compliance Team is empowered to review red flag activity and determine appropriate measures to be taken as required by law and regulations.
 These measures may include refusing to fund a project or maintain a relationship with a reseller based on their own activities or activities of their partners/affiliates and, when appropriate, filing a suspicious activity report (SAR) with FinCEN.
-Additionally, as necessary, MIRWORK’s service corporations and legal team will
+Additionally, as necessary, SEOSPRINT’s service corporations and legal team will

 communicate with local law enforcement and regulators in jurisdictions where we conduct business and report as needed according to local legal requirements.